aaronczichon/website/site/src/content/blog/31-tailscale-npm.md

 </p>
 </details>

-Over the holidays I finally moved from my old webspace which I had for the past 10 years to a VPS (virtual private server).
+Over the holidays I finally moved from my old webspace, which I had for the past 10 years, to a VPS (virtual private server).
-The main reason for this was that I want to run some software as containers and also many of my projects require a backend.
+The main reason for this was that I want to run some software as containers and also because some of my projects require a backend.
 Although the webspace allowed to run NodeJS, PHP and Ruby it had it's limitations.

 I also have a NAS from Synology at a family members home.
-This NAS is running also some containers which I sometimes need.
-E.g. my finance software is running there (which I don't want to host on a different server).
+This NAS is running some containers which I sometimes need.
+E.g. my finance software is running there (which I don't want to host on a different server on the internet).
 Until now I had to login to my Tailscale network (where all my devices are part of) to access this web service.

 The first thing I've done on my VPS, besides installing Docker, was setting up Tailscale and the Nginx Proxy Manager.